 The cheese was produced locally so it was very fresh.
 Every city in Poland had their own dairy coop that produced its own brand of this type of cheese.
 My favorite was from the Sierpc.
 Today, things are done a little differently.
 Large corporations produce the cheese now, and they ship it away in the sanitary, vacuumed-sealed packaging.

 There hasn’t been a massive Polish immigration to California, like other states, so unfortunately good, Polish cottage cheese is very hard to find here.
 That’s why I love Mexican markets.
 I might have made you scratch your head with that statement.
-Polish Cottage cheese is very similar to Queso Fresco.
+Polish Cottage cheese is similar to Mexican Panela Cheese.
 The Mexican cheese is a little drier and sweeter than Polish cottage cheese, but is very similar in every other respect.
 I use it for Polish dishes and you could hardly tell.
 Although I would love to be able to buy the real thing once in a while, I would even put up with the angry lady who sold it and stare once again into a past that was happily forgotten.

 I am not sure if you know this, but you can make farmers cheese at home.
 In Poland we would make it from milk that naturally curdles (goes sour before is being boiled) and I think this is the twist that gives Polish farmer’s cheese that distinctive, acidic taste.